gigo3812/wordpress-With-Vue3-And-Scss/README.md

 $ npm i
 ```

 ## Add Scss file
 >
 > If you need to add the scss file, you should do the following steps
 >
-> -  make file in directory /resource/scss/    for excample `test.scss`
+> -  make file in directory /resource/scss/    for example `test.scss`
 >
 > - open **webpack.mix.js** and add `mix.sass('resources/scss/test.scss', '/assets/css').ourceMaps();`
 >